9.3.1 Disclosure

 1. The US Secret Service is charged with the responsibility of protecting the President and certain other government officials and public figures, including:

-1. members of the President’s immediate family
+1. Members of the President’s immediate family.

-3. the Vice President or other officer next in the order of succession to the Office of President
+3. The Vice President or other officer next in the order of succession to the Office of President.

-5. the wife, widow, and minor children of former Presidents
+5. The wife, widow, and minor children of former Presidents.

-6. Presidential and Vice Presidential candidates
+6. Presidential and Vice Presidential candidates.

-7. visiting heads of foreign states or foreign governments
+7. Visiting heads of foreign states or foreign governments.

 3. Any employee who receives information either orally or in writing which indicates a potential threat to the health or safety of one of the individuals in (1) above should report the information immediately by telephone to the nearest US Secret Service office or to the US Secret Service Intelligence Division, Washington, DC.

-4. If an employee discloses information as described in (3) above, he/she shall prepare a memorandum setting forth all the facts disclosed, together with any other facts bearing on the matter and full details as to the circumstances under which such information was acquired.
-The memorandum should be transmitted immediately to the SAC and a copy should be forwarded to the local Disclosure Manager who will prepare any necessary 26 USC §6103(p)(3) accounting forms.
+4. If an employee discloses information as described in (3) above, they should prepare a memorandum setting forth all the facts disclosed, together with any other facts bearing on the matter and full details as to the circumstances under which such information was acquired.
+The memorandum should be transmitted immediately to the SAC and a copy should be forwarded to the local Disclosure Manager who will prepare any necessary IRC 6103(p)(3) accounting forms.

 Reporting Other Information of Interest to the Secret Service